Premium Lens Implant Options

 - Patients over the age of 50 in our mid 40’s the lens of the eye starts to become rigid and loses its ability to accommodate or focus.
 That’s why many of us need reading glasses or bifocals.
 This condition of the eye is called Presbyopia.

 - Cataract patients: Previously when a cataract was removed, a single focus lens was implanted in the eye.
 The patient would need glasses (bifocals or tri-focals) to ensure both near and far vision.
-The Accommodative IOL can be used instead of the single focus implant and greatly reduce the need for glasses.
+This implanted IOL can be used instead of the single focus implant and greatly reduce the need for glasses.

 HOW DOES IT WORK?

 This lens replaces the natural lens inside the eye.
-The new lens is made with tiny hinges that allow the patients’ eye muscles to change the lens position when focusing on objects at far, intermediate and near distances.
+The new lens stretches light over the center of the retina allowing a sharp focus on objects at far, intermediate and near distances.

 HOW LONG DOES IT TAKE TO HEAL?